 Costa Rica is a Central American country bordered by Nicaragua to the north and Panama to the south-east.
 It has both Pacific and Caribbean coasts.
 About a quarter of the population lives in the capital, San José.

-In fact, more species have been recorded in Costa Rica than in the whole of
+Costa Rica has one of the richest avifaunas of any country – over 850 species of birds have been recorded, which makes it an ideal birdwatching destination!
+In fact, more species have been recorded in Costa Rica than in the whole of North America.

 “If birds are your focus, I’d recommend our 15-day bird watching tour to Costa Rica which visits as wide a range of habitats in the time as possible.
 It’s possible to see over 30 species of hummingbirds, Scarlet Macaws flying to their night-time roosts and arguably the world’s most beautiful bird, the Resplendent Quetzal.
 We also offer a 14-day holiday which combines birdwatching with a visit to Tortuguero National Park in the north-east where it’s possible to see nesting Green Turtles, while our ‘Best of Southern Costa Rica’ holiday explores little-known but superb Corcovado National Park, one of the most biologically diverse places on the planet”